KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/schemes/README.md

 In these equations $\dot{x}$ and $\ddot{x}$ are the first time derivative and second time derivatives of variable $x$, respectively.
 The subscript $t + \Delta t$ refers to the end of the current time step, while the subscript $t$ refers to the start.
 The magnitude of the time step is denoted by $\Delta t$.

-The time factors are set in the `SetTimeFactors` function, which sets the coefficient for both the vector and scalar variables to $1/\Delta t$.
+The time factors are set in the `SetTimeFactors` function, which sets the coefficient for both the vector and scalar variables to $1/(\Delta t)$.

 ## Generalized Newmark
 A bit more involved are the Generalized Newmark schemes.
 This includes more parameters to tweak and has a more complex set of equations.
 The functionality described in this section can be found in the `GeneralizedNewmarkScheme` class.
 This results in the following three equations for updating the scalar and vector derivatives.